Yantra tattooing

-Yantra tattooing or Sak Yant is a form of tattooing sometimes using Indian yantra designs.
-It consists of sacred geometrical, animal and deity designs accompanied by Pali phrases (or Khmer script) that are said to offer power, protection, fortune, charisma and other benefits for the bearer.
+Yantra tattooing or Sak Yant (Khmer សាក់យ័ន្ត) (Thai สักยันต์) is a form of tattooing believed to have originated in Cambodia, that makes use of Indian yantra designs.
+It consists of sacred geometrical, animal and deity designs accompanied by Pali or Khmer phrases that are said to offer power, protection, fortune, charisma and other benefits for the bearer.

 History

 Tattoos believed to offer protection and other benefits have been recorded everywhere throughout both mainland Southeast Asia and as far south as Indonesia and the Philippines.
-Over the centuries the tradition spread to what is now Cambodia, Laos, Thailand, and parts of Myanmar.
+Traveler Joe Cummings suggests ‘sak’ is a Thai word and thus Sak Yant tattoos are Siamese in origin.
+However, academic consensus places its origins in Cambodia as both the Thai and Khmer versions use a Khmer script, with Cambodia's version retaining the oldest form of Khmer script despite periods of vassalage to Siam later.
+It is believed Sak Yant tattoos acted as armor during the Khmer Empire.Over the centuries the tradition spread to what is now Laos, Thailand, and parts of Myanmar.
 While the tradition itself originates with indigenous tribal animism, it became closely tied to the Hindu-Buddhist concept of yantra or mystical geometric patterns used during meditation.
 Tattoos of yantra designs were believed to hold magic power, and were used much like the kolam tattoos of India.
 For these people, religion is closely tied to the notion of magic, health, and good fortune.

 The script used for yantra designs varies according to culture and geography.
-In Cambodia and central Thailand, the Old Khmer script (Cambodian language) of the Khmer Empire is used.
+In Cambodia, the Old Khmer (7th-15th centuries) is used, and in central Thailand, the Khom script, derived from Khmer script, is used.
 While in northern Thailand yantra tattoos may use Shan, northern Thai, or Tai Lu scripts, and in Laos the Lao Tham script is employed.
 The script spells out abbreviated syllables from Pali incantations.
-Different Arjans (masters) have added to these designs over the centuries through visions received in their meditations.
+Different masters have added to these designs over the centuries through visions received in their meditations.
 Some yantra designs have been adapted from pre-Buddhist shamanism and the belief in animal spirits that was found in Southeast Asia and incorporated into Thai tradition and culture.